-Aside from meeting annual adjusted income requirements, the applicant must also have sufficient repayment income and meet additional program requirements.
-See Chapter 9 for more information about repayment income.
+In addition to meeting adjusted annual income requirements, the applicants must also have sufficient repayment income and meet additional program requirements.
+Chapter 9 provides more detailed information about annual, adjusted, and repayment income.

-- Ratios.
-Do the applicant's PITI (Principal, Interest, Taxes and Insurance) and total debt (TD) ratios fall at or below the limits described in Chapter 11?
-Ratios are calculated using repayment income from applicants that will be a party to the Promissory Note.
-Please see Chapter 9 for more detail. - Credit.
-Does the credit record appear to meet the program guidelines described in Chapter 10?
-The applicant must have a credit history that demonstrates their ability and willingness to repay the loan.
-GUS is unable to accept supplemental credit reports. - Loan amount.
-Is the loan amount supported by the appraisal's fair market value?
-If there is not yet a current appraisal, is the loan amount expected to be supported by the appraisal?
-Appraisals are addressed in Chapter 12. - Rural area.
-Does the property appear to be in an eligible rural area as designated by program guidelines?
+- Credit (Chapter 10) Is the credit history consistent with program guidelines?
+The applicants must have a credit history that demonstrates the ability and willingness to repay the loan.
+GUS is unable to render an underwriting recommendation on supplemental credit reports.
+These should be uploaded with the application package. - Ratios (Chapter 11) Do the applicants' PITI (Principal, Interest, Taxes and Insurance) and total debt (TD) ratios fall at or below the limits established by the Agency?
+Ratios are calculated using repayment income from applicants who will be a party to the Promissory Note. - Appraised Value/Loan amount (Chapter 12) Is the loan amount supported by the appraisal's fair market value?
+If there is not yet a current appraisal, is the loan amount expected to be supported by the appraisal? - Site and Property (Chapter 12) Does the property appear to be in an eligible rural area as designated by program guidelines?
 If warranted, did Agency staff confirm that the property location was rural?
 The Agency encourages lenders and those involved in the origination package to verify a property's eligibility on the Agency's property eligibility website.
-Property eligibility in many cases may be checked online at http://eligibility.sc.egov.usda.gov/eligibility/ or by using the Agency's automated underwriting system. - Qualified alien/U.S. citizen.
-Is the applicant a qualified alien or a United States citizen?
-If the applicant is not a U.S. citizen, they must produce evidence that they are qualified to receive Federal assistance and establish that they are a qualified alien.
-Alternately, Agency personnel can check a Department of Homeland Security (DHS) Citizenship and Immigration Services (CIS) database to determine eligibility.
-See Chapter 8 for more information. - Need for Guarantee.
-Please refer to Chapter 8 of this hand book to review the applicant's requirements for obtaining traditional conventional credit.
+Property eligibility may be checked online at http://eligibility.sc.egov.usda.gov/eligibility/, or by using the Agency's automated underwriting system, GUS.